QB1: Beyond the Lights: Future success

 Appearing in Season 1, Fromm has seen significant college football success.
 Fromm was the first to make a College Football Playoff game with Martell's Buckeyes also making a New Year’s Six game that season, the Cotton Bowl in December 2017 (but Martell not appearing) and Fromm starting at QB for Georgia in the 2018 Rose Bowl three days later.
 Fromm also started the CFP National Championship Game.
-He was taken with the 167th pick in the fifth round of the 2020 NFL Draft by the Buffalo Bills.
+He was taken with the 167th pick in the fifth round of the 2020 NFL draft by the Buffalo Bills.

 Justin Fields is the first to merit Heisman Trophy consideration, finishing third in 2019.
-He was drafted 11th overall by the Chicago Bears in the 2021 NFL Draft.
+He was drafted 11th overall by the Chicago Bears in the 2021 NFL draft.
+Bryce Young was a part of the 2020 Alabama Crimson Tide football team that won a National Championship and he won the Heisman Trophy in 2021.
+Along with Anthony Richardson (American football), Young was drafted in the 2023 NFL draft both in the top five with Young going number one overall to the Carolina Panthers while Richardson went fourth overall to the Indianapolis Colts.

+Spencer Rattler was drafted in the 5th Round by the New Orleans Saints in the 2024 NFL draft.
+Ian Rapoport of NFL Network said he was told by several team executives that Rattler's appearance on the show was a major turnoff, reducing his previously high draft stock.